• Skip to primary navigation

 You will likely need to provide documentation that verifies the name and nature of your business.
 You may also need to show that your business is registered with the Internal Revenue Service (IRS) and that you are legally authorized to open a business account.
 The documents you need will depend on how your business is organized.

 • Sole Proprietorship: If you have a sole proprietorship, you may just need to provide a social security number or federal taxpayer identification number (TIN) if you have one.
-If your business requires a license, you may also need to provide a government-issued license or certificate.
+If your business requires a license, you may also need to provide a government-issued license or certificate

 • General Partnership: If you are involved in a general partnership, you will also need to provide your partner’s TIN, as well as a copy of your partnership agreement.
-A certificate that shows both partners’ names may also be required.
+A certificate that shows both partners’ names may also be required

 • Limited Liability Company: In addition to a TIN, a limited liability company may need to provide a copy of the articles of organization.
-In some cases, an additional LLC documentation may be needed to show more information.
+In some cases, an additional LLC documentation may be needed to show more information

-• Corporation: An individual within a corporation will need to provide a TIN, articles of incorporation, and in some instances other documentation that provides corporate information.
+• Corporation: An individual within a corporation will need to provide a TIN, articles of incorporation, and in some instances other documentation that provides corporate information

 4. Submit Required Documents